Glossary of Terms

 Reserves – 2,950,000 VSP of the 10,000,000 total supply is allocated to Vesper's DAO holdings.
 These reserves can be deployed only with the democratic approval of VSP holders.
 Reserves are designed to extend incentives to holding and liquidity pools beyond initial allocations and introduce incentives to new products as they are released.

-Earning Rate – Earning Rate reflects two figures: the underlying yield accrued by pool assets as they are routed to other DeFi platforms per the pool strategy and the VSP "boost" assigned as part of VSP token distribution.
+Earning Rate – Earning Rate reflects the underlying yield accrued by pool assets as they are routed to other DeFi platforms per the pool strategy.
 The "spot" earning rate is calculated as last 24-hours performance annualized and compounded, while "average" reflects the past 30-days annualized and compounded.

 Last updated